guotie/docs/v1.1/architecture/transaction-layer.md

 ### PushTxnQueue

-The `PushTxnQueue` tracks all transactions that could not push a transaction whose writes they encountered, and must wait for the blocking transaction to complete before they can proceed.
+The `PushTxnQueue` tracks all transactions that could not push a transaction whose Write Intents they encountered, and must wait for the blocking transaction to complete before they can proceed.

 The `PushTxnQueue`'s structure is a map of blocking transaction IDs to those they're blocking.
 For example: